No. 161 Squadron RAF

 No. 161 (Special Duties) Squadron was a highly secretive unit of the Royal Air Force, performing missions as part of the Royal Air Force Special Duties Service.
 It was tasked with missions of the Special Operations Executive (SOE) and the Secret Intelligence Service (SIS) during the Second World War.
 Their primary role was to drop and collect secret agents and equipment into and from Nazi-occupied Europe.
-The squadron had a secondary role in acting as the King's Flight.
+The squadron had a secondary role in acting as the King's Flight, where it was responsible for transporting royal family members.

 History

 The squadron was formed at RAF Newmarket on 15 February 1942 from 138 Squadron’s Lysander flight and a flight of Whitleys and Wellingtons.
 These were combined with pilots and aircraft from the King’s Flight to create the second SD squadron.
 The unit was commanded by Edward Fielden, an experienced pilot who had been the CO of the King’s Flight.
 He inherited two very experienced officers in Guy Lockhart and “Sticky” Murphy from 138.
 161's A Flight was made up of six Lysanders, with Guy Lockhart as its commanding officer.
 A Flight undertook the pick-up operations.
 The squadron's B Flight flew two-engine Whitleys and Wellingtons, and did agent parachute drops and supply drop missions.

 In April 1942 the squadron joined 138 Squadron at RAF Tempsford in Bedfordshire.
 It remained there for the duration of its service.
 In November 1942 the B Flight's Whitleys were replaced with the four-engine Halifax.

 Following the end of the war in Europe, the squadron was disbanded 2 June 1945.